MeshAdmin/MeshAdminRevertIT/README.md

-# MeshAdminRevertIt
+# MeshAdmin Revert-IT

-A timed confirmation system for Linux configuration changes with automatic revert capabilities.
+A timed confirmation system for (Li)nux configuration changes with automatic revert capabilities.
 Designed for remote system administrators to prevent loss of access due to configuration errors.

 ## Overview

-MeshAdminRevertIt monitors critical system configuration files and enforces timed confirmations for any changes.
+MeshAdmin Revert-IT monitors critical system configuration files and enforces timed confirmations for any changes.
 If changes are not confirmed within the specified timeout period, or if connectivity is lost, the system automatically reverts to the previous configuration using snapshots.

 ### Key Features